AlexEidt/aio/README.md

 ## Buffers

 `aio` uses `byte` buffers to transport audio data.
 Audio data can take on many forms, including floating point, unsigned integer and signed integer.
 All these types are larger than a `byte` and therefore must be split.
-Learn more about [available audio types](https://trac.ffmpeg.org/wiki/audio%20types) from the FFmpeg Wiki. `alaw` and `mulaw` are currently not supported.
+Learn more about [available audio types](https://trac.ffmpeg.org/wiki/audio%20types) from the FFmpeg Wiki. `alaw` and `mulaw` codecs are currently not supported.

 As an example, if there is stereo sound (two channels) encoded in the `s16le` (signed 16 bit integers, little endian) format with a sampling rate of `44100 Hz`, one second of audio would be